abhishekr824/Chatgpt-clone/README.md

 # Chatgpt-clone

-Build Yo'own ChatGPT with OpenAI API
+Build Your own ChatGPT with OpenAI API

 Instructions: